 In biomedical research, genome sequencing is widely used in genome-wide association studies (GWAS) to identify single nucleotide polymorphism (SNP) sites associated with specific diseases.

-Genome sequencing also has significant applications in medicine.
-In 2009, Illumina launched a genome analysis suite for clinical medicine, assisting doctors in diagnosing when the cause of disease is unknown or traditional therapies are ineffective.
-As the cost of genome sequencing has dropped significantly in recent years, its application potential has increased substantially.
-In 2011, Brigham and Women's Hospital and Harvard Medical School jointly established the Genomes2People (G2P) program, aiming to integrate genome sequencing into clinical medicine.
+Genome sequencing also has significant value in clinical medicine.
+In 2009, Illumina launched a genome analysis suite for clinical medicine, aiding physicians in diagnosing cases where the cause of disease is unknown or traditional therapies have been proven ineffective.
+With the significant reduction in genome sequencing costs in recent years, its clinical application potential has increased substantially.
+In 2011, Brigham and Women's Hospital and Harvard Medical School jointly established the Genomes2People (G2P) program, which aims to integrate genome sequencing into clinical medicine.